 You can enjoy very good earning potential in this field.
-For example, as of 2018, lodging managers in Florida had a median hourly wage of $23.88.
-And food service managers in the state earn a median hourly wage of $25.50.2
+For example, as of 2018, lodging managers in Florida had a median hourly wage of $23.88, according to the U.S. Bureau of Labor Statistics (BLS).
+And food service managers in the state earn a median hourly wage of $25.50.

-In fact, the Miami-Fort Lauderdale-West Palm Beach and Naples-Immokalee-Marco Island metro areas boast some of the highest average wages for food service managers of all metro areas in the U.S. Average annual salaries of food service managers in those regions are about $78,000.2
+In fact, the Miami-Fort Lauderdale-West Palm Beach and Naples-Immokalee-Marco Island metro areas boast some of the highest average wages for food service managers of all metro areas in the U.S. BLS data shows that the average annual salaries of food service managers in those regions are about $78,000.

 2. A Booming Industry

 It's no secret that the hospitality industry is big business in the Sunshine State.
-Florida is the second-most-visited state in the nation.
-In fact, the number of tourists who visit Florida has grown every year since 2010 and reached a record-setting 127 million in 2018.1
+VISIT FLORIDA says that it is the second-most-visited state in the nation.
+In fact, the number of tourists who visit Florida has grown every year since 2010 and reached a record-setting 127 million in 2018.

 Just have a look at these key facts.
 Florida has:

-- More golf courses than any other state in the country3
+- More golf courses than any other state in the country

-- The only living coral barrier reef in North America4
+- The only living coral barrier reef in North America

-- Six major cruise ports that serve 96 different ships5
+- Six major cruise ports that serve 96 different ships

-Did you know that Florida is second in the nation when it comes to food service manager jobs and third in terms of lodging manager employment?2 And looking ahead, employment in those careers is expected to grow more than 11 percent and nine percent, respectively, in the state between 2018 and 2026.7 By getting the appropriate training now, you can be better prepared to take advantage of the expanding opportunities.
+Did you know that, based on BLS data, Florida is second in the nation when it comes to food service manager jobs and third in terms of lodging manager employment?
+And according to the Florida Department of Economic Opportunity, employment in those careers is expected to grow more than 11 percent and nine percent, respectively, in the state between 2018 and 2026.
+By getting the appropriate training now, you can be better prepared to take advantage of the expanding opportunities.